Cerebras/modelzoo/src/cerebras/modelzoo/models/nlp/gptj/README.md

 #### Download and Process the [Pile](https://arxiv.org/abs/2101.00027) Dataset:
 Pile is a dataset of diverse text for language modeling.
 It is constructed from `22` diverse high-quality subsets, both existing and newly constructed, many of which derive from academic or professional sources.

 In order to launch pre-training, you need to preprocess Pile to generate HDF5 files.
-Follow [these instructions](../../../data_preparation/pile) to download the raw data, extract it and generate HDF5 files to be used by the dataloader by following [these conversion instructions](../../../data_preparation/nlp/hdf5_preprocessing/README.md#generating-hdf5-data-from-raw-data).
+Follow [these instructions](../../../data_preparation/nlp/pile) to download the raw data, extract it and generate HDF5 files using instructions in our documentation.

 #### Run with Data Processors:
 The `GptHDF5DataProcessor` class in [`GptHDF5DataProcessor.py`](../../../data/nlp/gpt/GptHDF5DataProcessor.py) creates `example_dict` iterative from the `self.features_list` which is returned on the call iteratively.